 ARD Driver License Suspension

-If you have been approved for the A.R.D. program, you will be admitted to the A.R.D. program on the date that your Bucks County DUI case is set for trial.
-On your DUI trial date you must sign an A.R.D. contract with the Bucks County District Attorney.
-After a judge of the Bucks County Common Pleas Court admits you into the first offender’s program, you must pay all of your fines and other costs to the Bucks County Clerk of Criminal Court.
+If you have been approved for A.R.D., you will be admitted to the A.R.D. program either on the date that your Bucks County DUI case is set for trial or on a date specifically set for your A.R.D. hearing.
+This hearing process takes place at the Court of Common Pleas.
+On your hearing date, you must sign an A.R.D. contract with the Bucks County District Attorney.
+That contract will contain all of the terms of your A.R.D. agreement, including the length of your probation.

 On your A.R.D. entry date, you will also be required to pay the initial A.R.D. admission fee of $1,100.
 After a Bucks County Common Pleas Court judge admits you into this first offender’s program, you must also pay all of your fines and other related costs to the Bucks County Clerk of Criminal Court.
 This includes any restitution that you may owe if your DUI caused property damage or injuries.

 In addition to the A.R.D. entry fee, fines and restitution, there are many other requirements to complete for acceptance into and successful completion of the Bucks County A.R.D. program.
 Consult with Saile & Saile, LLP to maximize your chance for admittance into the Bucks County A.R.D. program.

 It is important to note that as of October 20, 2018, you can no longer surrender your driver’s license to the Court of Common Pleas to begin your suspension.
 Therefore, your Pennsylvania driver’s license will not be suspended on the day that you are admitted into the A.R.D. program.
 About a week after your Bucks County DUI trial date or A.R.D. court date, you will receive a PennDOT letter alerting you to the date that your Pennsylvania driver’s license will be suspended.
 Click below to check the status of your PennDOT license suspension and restoration requirements: